gear-foundation/gear-wiki/docs/examples/Gaming/tamagotchi-battle.md

     // ...
 ```

-To start the game the admin must send the `BattleAction::StartBattle`, where first checks will be carried out, and then there will be a split into pairs.
+To start the game, the admin must send the `BattleAction::StartBattle`, where first checks will be carried out, and then there will be a split into pairs.

 ```rust title="tamagotchi-battle/src/lib.rs"
 fn start_battle(&mut self) {